 - a.
-Engaged in a conference call. ( $\rightarrow$ 4.1.18 Conference, $\rightarrow$ 6.1.5 Executive Busy Override, $\rightarrow$ 15.1.11 Privacy Release) - b.
-Screening a call using Live Call Screening (LCS) or when recording a conversation using Two-way Record. (→ 20.1.51 Unified Messaging-Live Call Screening (LCS) and 20.1.90 Unified Messaging-Two-way Record/Two-way Transfer) - c.
+Engaged in a conference call. ( $\rightarrow$ 4.1.18 Conference, $\rightarrow$ 6.1.7 Executive Busy Override, $\rightarrow$ 15.1.12 Privacy Release) - b.
+Screening a call using Live Call Screening (LCS) or when recording a conversation using Two-way Record. (→ 20.1.45 Unified Messaging-Live Call Screening (LCS) and 20.1.83 Unified Messaging-Two-way Record/Two-way Transfer) - c.
 Being monitored by another extension. ( $\rightarrow$ 4.1.6 Call Monitor) - d.
-Receiving OHCA (DPT over a stacking connection only) ( $\rightarrow$ 14.1.3 OHCA (Off-hook Call Announcement)). - e.
-When the extension has a call on consultation hold. ( $\rightarrow$ 4.1.21 Consultation Hold) - When a PS in Wireless XDP Parallel mode is on a call, other extension users cannot perform the following features when they call this extension: - Executive Busy Override ( $\rightarrow$ 6.1.5 Executive Busy Override) - Whisper OHCA ( $\rightarrow$ 22.1.4 Whisper OHCA) - If a PS is paired with a SIP extension, both telephones will ring when a call arrives.
-However, no other functions are available, such as switching the call between telephones. - If an incoming call arrives while the PS is on a call, the wired extension will indicate an incoming call but will not ring.
+Receiving OHCA (DPT over a stacking connection only) (→ 14.1.3 OHCA (Off-hook Call Announcement)). - e.
+When the extension has a call on consultation hold. ( $\rightarrow$ 4.1.21 Consultation Hold) - When a PS in Wireless XDP Parallel mode is on a call, other extension users cannot perform the following features when they call this extension: - Executive Busy Override (→ 6.1.7 Executive Busy Override) - Whisper OHCA (→ 22.1.5 Whisper OHCA) - If an incoming call arrives while the PS is on a call, the wired extension will indicate an incoming call but will not ring.
 However, if the wired telephone is a SIP extension, the telephone will ring. - When a PS is paired with a wired telephone, most of the extension settings assigned to the wired telephone (extension number, extension name, etc.) will be used by the PS, and the PS will use its own extension settings once again when Wireless XDP Parallel mode is canceled.
-Note, however, that the following extension settings of the wired telephone are copied to the extension settings of the PS when Wireless XDP Parallel mode is activated, and will remain in effect for the PS after the mode is canceled. - Call Waiting Setting ( $\rightarrow$ 4.1.11 CALL WAITING FEATURES)

-- - FWD/Do Not Disturb (DND) Setting ( $\rightarrow$ 5.1.11 DND (Do Not Disturb), $\rightarrow$ 7.1.6 FWD (Call Forwarding)) - Call Pickup Deny Setting ( $\rightarrow$ 4.1.8 Call Pickup) - Executive Busy Override Deny Setting ( $\rightarrow$ 6.1.5 Executive Busy Override) - Itemized Billing Code for Automatic Route Selection (ARS) (→ 2.1.3 ARS (Automatic Route Selection)) - Calling Line Identification Presentation (CLIP) Number and CLIP Number Selection (→ 4.1.15 CLIP (Calling Line Identification Presentation)) - Calling Line Identification Restriction (CLIR) and Connected Line Identification Restriction (COLR) Settings (→ 4.1.15 CLIP (Calling Line Identification Presentation)) - Extension Personal Identification Number (PIN) (→ 6.1.8 Extension PIN (Personal Identification Number)) - COS Programming ( $\rightarrow$ 4.1.22 COS (Class of Service)) - Extension User Group ( $\rightarrow$ 8.1.1 GROUP FEATURES) - Transfer Recall Destination for Call Transfer and Call Park (→ 4.1.7 Call Park, → 4.1.10 Call Transfer) - The PS will retain its original settings for the following items even when in Wireless XDP Parallel mode.
-These settings can be set on the wired telephone and PS independently, and the settings can be different. - Ring Tone Pattern Table Selection ( $\rightarrow$ 17.1.2 Ring Tone Pattern Selection) - Preferred Line Assignment-Incoming ( $\rightarrow$ 12.1.2 Line Preference-Incoming) - Preferred Line Assignment-Outgoing ( $\rightarrow$ 12.1.3 Line Preference-Outgoing) - Hot Line Setting ( $\rightarrow$ 9.1.6 Hot Line) - Display Language ( $\rightarrow$ 5.1.10 Display Information) - ISDN Bearer Mode (→ 10.1.16 ISDN (INTEGRATED SERVICES DIGITAL NETWORK) FEATURES) - Flexible Button Assignment ( $\rightarrow$ 7.1.3 Flexible Buttons) - Transfer Recall Destination for Call Transfer and Call Park (The setting assigned to the wired telephone will first be copied to the PS's extension settings, then can be changed for the PS if necessary.) (→ 4.1.7 Call Park. → 4.1.10 Call Transfer)
+Note, however, that the following extension settings of the wired telephone are copied to the extension settings of the PS when Wireless XDP Parallel mode is activated, and will remain in effect for the PS after the mode is canceled. - Call Waiting Setting (→ 4.1.11 CALL WAITING FEATURES) - FWD/Do Not Disturb (DND) Setting (→ 5.1.13 DND (Do Not Disturb), → 7.1.6 FWD (Call Forwarding)) - Call Pickup Deny Setting (→ 4.1.8 Call Pickup) - Executive Busy Override Deny Setting (→ 6.1.7 Executive Busy Override) - Itemized Billing Code for Automatic Route Selection (ARS) (→ 2.1.3 ARS (Automatic Route Selection)) - Calling Line Identification Presentation (CLIP) Number and CLIP Number Selection (→ 4.1.15 CLIP (Calling Line Identification Presentation)) - Calling Line Identification Restriction (CLIR) and Connected Line Identification Restriction (COLR) Settings (→ 4.1.15 CLIP (Calling Line Identification Presentation)) - Extension Personal Identification Number (PIN) (→ 6.1.10 Extension PIN (Personal Identification Number)) - COS Programming (→ 4.1.22 COS (Class of Service)) - Extension User Group (→ 8.1.1 GROUP FEATURES) - Transfer Recall Destination for Call Transfer and Call Park (→ 4.1.7 Call Park, → 4.1.10 Call Transfer) - The PS will retain its original settings for the following items even when in Wireless XDP Parallel mode.
+These settings can be set on the wired telephone and PS independently, and the settings can be different. - Ring Tone Pattern Table Selection (→ 17.1.2 Ring Tone Pattern Selection) - Preferred Line Assignment-Incoming (→ 12.1.2 Line Preference-Incoming) - Preferred Line Assignment-Outgoing (→ 12.1.3 Line Preference-Outgoing) - Hot Line Setting ( $\rightarrow$ 9.1.6 Hot Line) - Display Language (→ 5.1.11 Display Information) - ISDN Bearer Mode (→ 10.1.18 ISDN (INTEGRATED SERVICES DIGITAL NETWORK) FEATURES) - Flexible Button Assignment (→ 7.1.3 Flexible Buttons) - Transfer Recall Destination for Call Transfer and Call Park (The setting assigned to the wired telephone will first be copied to the PS's extension settings, then can be changed for the PS if necessary.) (→ 4.1.7 Call Park, → 4.1.10 Call Transfer)